RivuletStudio/Rivulet-Neuron-Tracing-Toolbox/README.md

 ============
 ![Build Status](https://github.com/lsqshr/Rivulet-Neuron-Tracing-Toolbox/blob/master/Rivulet_resources/icon_48.png)

 The reason why we choose red R is that red represents a pioneer spirit.
 The red is also the color of blood and sun.
 The blood and sun is like force awaken.
+R is the first letter of rivulet.
+The curvature of R symbolizes the curved connections of neurons.
+We name our algorithm rivulet, because it is just like all streams flowing back to the sea.
+When you visualise the tracing process, you may understand what I am talking about.
 Examples
 ========
 The gif below show the animation of tracing process.